UnityPoint Health - Allen Hospital

-UnityPoint Health - Allen Hospital is a 204-bed, not-for-profit community hospital serving the Cedar Valley.
-It is the busiest hospital in the Cedar Valley.
+UnityPoint Health - Allen Hospital is a 204-bed, not-for-profit community hospital serving the Cedar Valley in Polk County, Iowa.
+It is the busiest hospital in the valley.
 Allen Hospital is an affiliate hospital of UnityPoint Health, which cares for one of every three patients in Iowa.

 Services

 The hospital features a cardiac care unit, which performs about 250 open heart procedures per year.
 The hospital features a Level II neonatal nursery and delivers more than 1,000 babies a year.
 It has invested $1.4 million on the Da Vinci Surgical System in order to reduce costs and surgical wait times.